JohnnyonFlame/FNAPatches/README.md

 required tooling to comfortably develop and deploy said patches are provided here.

 - **FMODStudio Fix**: A dead simple FMOD Studio 1.x to FMOD Studio 2.x wrapper.
 - **SteamStubs**: A series of 0-stubs to allow DRM-Free games not to crash when Steam's libraries aren't present.
 - **CelestePatches**: Extensions to allow loading ASTC4x4 textures and Graphical Settings.
 - **SteelAssaultCsPatches**: A series of optimizations targeting low-power devices.
+- **PanzerPaladinPatches**: Fixes breakage when running non-Steam, breakages on newer FNA builds and does general optimizations.
+- **MMLoader**: Force loading applications with MONOMODDED_*.dll redirection, change the AppDomain's BaseDirectory and more.
 - **Compiler**: A patch compiler that ignores any and all visibility checks, for close usage with Harmony.
 Reference internal classes, mess with private methods and members, nobody can stop you now.